Television Management

 TVMN 610 Media Law for Television Management 3.0 Credits

-Media Law for TVMN focuses on the regulatory frameworks and radio, television and converging media law.
-Content includes contracts, releases, negotiations, standards and best practices in HR, intellectual property, and collective bargaining in media industries.
-The role of in-house and function of external legal counsel is reviewed.
+Media Law for Television and Media Management focuses on the regulatory frameworks of traditional and new media.
+Content includes the function of contracts, releases, negotiations, standards, and unions in collective bargaining as related to converged television and media leadership.
+The role of in-house and the function of external legal counsel is reviewed.

 Repeat Status: Not repeatable for credit